tezoscommunity/FAQ/Compile_Mainnet.md

 ## Notice

-These directions are for a quick build of a mainnnet server.
+These directions are for a quick build of a mainnet server.
 Nothing is done here to harden the security of the server.
 Since the tezos code is complex and communicating with potentially malicious peers, consider that anything on the server could be exposed or exploited.

 This procedure is thoroughly tested on **Debian** 9.4.
 It is reported to work on **Ubuntu** 18.04 and 16.04 as well; look for special notes below though.
 It also works on **MacOS** 10.13.5 if you skip directly to the step for installing opam.